 \subsection{Instances}

-Since the MVRP is similar to the VRP, we slightly modify well-known VRP benchmarks from the literature as benchmarks for the MVRP.
-The original VRP instances come from the Augerat Set A and Set B \citep{augerat1995approche}.
-To better demonstrate the impact of instance size on the problem, we randomly selected instances from the two sets and deleted some nodes.
-As a result, we obtained ten instances with 10 nodes as small-size cases and five instances each with 30, 50, and 67 nodes as large-size cases (since we could not find at least 5 instances with more than 67 nodes).
-The instances are named "SetID\_$N$\_ID", representing the original set ID (A or B), the number of nodes, and the instance ID.
-The parameter \( L \) is set to 2, 3, 3, and 4 for the four instance scales.
-For small-size instances, the vehicles' capacity is modified to 70, while for large-size instances, the capacity is 100.
-Additionally, to simulate road conditions in urban delivery environments, we use the Manhattan distance.
-Similar to \cite{fu2023dial}, we set \(\eta=0.1\) in the cost function. \textbf{Our code and data will be made available upon acceptance of this paper.}
+The benchmark instances used in our experiments are slightly modified from well-known CVRP and VRPTW benchmarks in the literature.
+The CMVRP instances are derived from Augerat Set A and Set B \citep{augerat1995approche}.
+To demonstrate the impact of instance size on the problem, we randomly selected instances from these sets and removed some nodes.
+As a result, we obtained ten instances with 10 nodes as small-size instances and five instances each with 30, 50, and 67 nodes as large-size instances (since we could not find at least 5 instances with more than 67 nodes).
+The MVRPTW instances are based on the Solomon benchmark instances \citep{solomon1987algorithms}.
+Similar to the CMVRP instances, we selected 5 instances with 10 nodes as small-size instances and 5 instances with 50 nodes as large-size instances.
+The instances are labeled as ``setID\_$N$\_ID", where the set ID represents A and B for Augerat Set A and Set B in CMVRP, and C for the Solomon benchmark in MVRPTW.
+The number of nodes and the instance ID are also included in the labels.
+For small-size instances, the vehicles' capacity is modified to 70, and the maximum platoon length \( L \) is set to 2.
+For large-size instances, the capacity is 100, and \( L \) is 3.
+Additionally, to simulate road conditions in urban delivery environments, we use the Manhattan distance to calculate the distance between nodes.
+Similar to \cite{fu2023dial}, we set \(\eta=0.1\) in the cost function.
+The code for all algorithms and data analysis, as well as the benchmark instances, are publicly available at \url{url} (will update after the acceptance of this paper).